Passive house

-Passive house (Passivhaus) is a voluntary building performance standard for very high energy efficiency and thermal comfort that substantially reduces a building’s carbon footprint.
+Passive house or Passivhaus is a voluntary building performance standard for very high energy efficiency and thermal comfort that substantially reduces a building’s carbon footprint.
 Buildings certified to the standard are ultra-low energy and typically require very little energy for space heating or cooling.
 The approach is used for housing and for non-residential buildings such as offices, schools, kindergartens and healthcare facilities.
 Energy efficiency is integral to architectural design rather than an add-on.
-Although most common in new construction, the principles are also applied in deep renovations (see EnerPHit).
+Although most common in new construction, the principles are also applied in deep renovations.

-As of January 2025, projects certified by the Passive House Institute (PHI) comprise over 47,400 units with about 4.32 million m² of treated floor area (TFA) worldwide; the public PHI database lists nearly 6,000 projects.
-In North America, the Passive House Institute US (PHIUS) reported 500+ total certified projects and ~1.6 million ft² certified in 2024 alone, with 4.4 million ft² design-certified that year.
+As of January 2025, projects certified by the Passive House Institute (PHI) comprise over 47,400 units with about 4.32 e6m² of treated floor area (TFA) worldwide; the public PHI database lists nearly 6,000 projects.
+In North America, the Passive House Institute US (PHIUS) reported over 500 certified projects in total and around 1.6 e6sqft certified in 2024 alone, with 4.4 e6sqft design-certified that year.
 While early adoption concentrated in German-speaking countries and Scandinavia, certified projects are now documented across diverse climate zones, including hot-humid and tropical regions.